Frequently Asked Questions

 The Birthright AFRICA experience is life-changing.
 Please see our powerful 2017 Program Recap Video below for a better understanding of the Birthright AFRICA vision, mission, and programmatic approach.

-The Birthright AFRICA programs that are implemented and operated by our Education Partners (high schools, colleges, and community-based organizations) cost $4,000 per Scholar for local, national, and global exploration.
+The Birthright AFRICA programs that are implemented and operated by our Education Partners (high schools, colleges, and community-based organizations) cost $5,000 per Scholar for local, national, and global exploration.
 This covers the cost of Facilitators at a ratio of 5 Scholars to 1 Facilitator.
 For example, a group of 10 Scholars would require 2 Facilitators whose costs are covered.
 We require a minimum of 10 and maximum of 16 scholars per trip.
-Education Partners sponsor at least 50% of the cost of their Birthright program and can seek up to 50% match from Birthright AFRICA.
-To learn more, please see our powerful 2017 Program Recap Video for a better understanding of the Birthright AFRICA vision, mission, and programmatic approach.

 Scholars travel for free as their birthright while Education Partners fundraise and seek support from Birthright AFRICA.
 To learn more about how to become an Education Partner click here

 Potential Education Partners – high schools, colleges, and community-based organizations can apply to have a Birthright program approved under Birthright AFRICA’s collaborative partnership program model.

 To learn more about how to become an Education Partner click here